joshphillipssr/VitePress-Template/README.md

 > ```

 ### 4  Deploy your site (as `deploy`)

+This is the step that actually deploys your site container using the Docker image built and published by GitHub Actions.

 This step assumes Traefik is already configured with valid Cloudflare credentials.